 She became most learned in the law having buried her head in hundreds of legal cases, statutes & tomes for many years while at Law school.

-Look at those soft pink inner ears “all the better for hearing what is said, not said & whispered in court“ she muses.
+Look at those soft pink inner ears “all the better for hearing what is said, not said & what is whispered in court“ she chuckles.

 Check out the long thin tail made of leather.